The 20 Best Microphthalmia Doctors Near Me in Maryland, US

 English

-Janet Alexander is an Ophthalmologist and a General Surgeon in Baltimore, Maryland.
+Janet Alexander is an Ophthalmologist practicing medicine in Baltimore, Maryland.
 Dr. Alexander is rated as an Experienced provider by MediFind in the treatment of Microphthalmia.
-Her top areas of expertise are Congenital Cataract, Retinopathy of Prematurity, Amblyopia, Trabeculectomy, and Cataract Removal.
-Dr. Alexander is currently accepting new patients.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Congenital Cataract, Retinopathy of Prematurity, Amblyopia, Trabeculectomy, and Cataract Removal.

 Experienced in Microphthalmia